 TMT labels were purchased from Thermo Fisher Scientific (San Jose, CA, USA) and the labelling protocol performed according to supplier instructions after desalting of the crosslinked peptides.
 10 channels were used to label 10 samples of model system PKA (Sigma-Aldrich, Steinheim, DE ) solubilized at a concentration of 5.74 µM with added cAMP (Sigma-Aldrich, Steinheim, DE) ligand to the final concentration of 0-8 µM and 10 µM respectively.
 Digestion, fractionation and LC-MS/MS analysis were performed according to the procedure described above, except for alterations to the LC gradient consisting of increasing the starting point from 5% to 36% of buffer B. For this data, the Orbitrap Fusion (Thermo Fisher Scientific, San Jose, CA, USA) with tune page version 3.1.2412.14 was used for data acquisition with the standard template for TMT labeled crosslinking samples.
-For data analysis, the TMT-specific nodes were added to the standard crosslinking data acquisition protocol\cite{Klykov2018Efficient and robust proteome-wide approaches for cross-linking mass spectrometry} after “Precursor Ion Exclusion” node namely: “Isobaric Tag Loss” was set to TMT, “Precursor Selection Range” with Mass Range 400-1200 m/z followed by 10 SPS scans with HCD at 65% NCE and resolution of 50000 in Orbitrap.
+For data analysis, the TMT-specific nodes were added to the standard crosslinking data acquisition protocol\cite{Klykov2018Efficient and robust proteome-wide approaches for cross-linking mass spectrometry} after “Precursor Ion Exclusion” node namely: “Isobaric Tag Loss” was set to TMT, “Precursor Selection Range” with Mass Range 400-1200 \emph{m/z} followed by 10 SPS scans with HCD at 65% NCE and resolution of 50000 in Orbitrap.
 Recorded data were searched against PKA protein complex proteins with 200 Human proteins as decoys taken from the reviewed Swiss-Prot database.
 In addition to the standard XlinkX processing workflow, “Reporter Ions Quantifier” node was added with “Integration Tolerance” set to 0.03 Da and “Centroid With Smallest Delta Mass” as “Integration Method”.
 For the consensus workflow, “Reporter Ions Quantified” node was included with standard settings.

 \begin{figure*}[!htb]